bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Delete data in memcached
 ===

-Add a location in nginx config like that :
+To delete entries in memcached,  add a location in nginx config :

     location / {
       set $enhanced_memcached_key "$request_uri";